carlacursino/utm-observer/README.md

 ## Overview

-BR-UTM Observer provides a web-based interface for monitoring and managing unmanned aircraft systems (UAS) operations within Brazilian airspace.
+BR-UTM Interface provides a web-based interface for monitoring and managing unmanned aircraft systems (UAS) operations within Brazilian airspace.
 The system offers real-time visualization using Cesium 3D globe technology and robust backend APIs for airspace and constraint management.

 ## Architecture